 Guide to FAFSA for Graduate Students

-Graduate school can boost your marketability, help you pursue your academic and professional interests, help you make connections and potentially increase your earnings.
+Graduate school can help you pursue your academic and professional interests, expand your connections, improve your marketability, and increase your earnings.
+But it often comes with a high price tag.

-When you’re ready to invest in your future by attending graduate school, your thoughts may also turn to paying for grad school.
-Does FAFSA® cover graduate school?
+If you’re thinking about investing in your future by attending graduate school, you may be wondering, does FAFSA cover graduate school?

 Do You Have to Fill Out FAFSA for Graduate School?

-While filling out the FAFSA is not required to attend graduate school, students who are interested in receiving federal student aid as graduate students will need to fill out the FAFSA.
-For example, you may not want to file the FAFSA if you have the money stashed away for graduate school or if you plan to pay for graduate school using a combination of tuition reimbursement money from your employer and money from your weekly paycheck.
+While filling out the FAFSA is not required to attend graduate school, students who are interested in receiving federal student aid as graduate students will need to fill out and submit the form.

 Grad School Financial Aid Eligibility